Seonjit-guk

 Seonjit-guk is a traditional Korean soup (guk) made with coagulated cow blood called seonji (선지).
-It is a popular hangover soup, also known as haejang-guk.
+It is a popular hangover soup (haejang-guk).
 Bone broth, tripe (cow stomach), and napa cabbage are common ingredients.
 It is rich in iron, protein, and cholesterol.

 History

 It is unclear when seonji began to be used in foods, but references to it span hundreds of years.

 In late 19th century, Korea saw an increase in meat consumption, producing an influx of meat byproducts like intestines and blood.
 As a result, seonjit-guk, then known as uhyeoltang (우혈탕; 牛血湯), became an affordable commoner's dish.
 Seonji was also used as a cheaper alternative for cow bones.

-The stew was further popularized as the recipe was featured in the popular 1924 cookbook Chosŏn mussang sinsik yori chebŏp, and the daily newspaper The Dong-A Ilbo.
+The stew was further popularized as the recipe was featured in the popular 1924 cookbook Chosŏn mussang sinsik yori chepŏp, and the daily newspaper The Dong-A Ilbo.
 In the 1930s, the first restaurants dedicated to the stew were established in Seoul and Incheon.